-Credit Hours: 3 Prerequisite: GRE 102 Availability: On demand
+Credit Hours: 3 Prerequisite: GRE 102

 GRE 301 Advanced Biblical Greek

 This is an advanced study of Hellenistic Greek grammar and exegesis as it pertains to the New Testament.
 Numerous selections from the New Testament literature will be translated and analyzed.